-Ian Johnson is a senior fellow at the Council of Foreign Relations, working and living in Beijing.
+Ian Johnson is a senior fellow at the Council of Foreign Relations, working and living in Singapore.

-Awarded with a Pulitzer prize, Ian Johnson worked for twelve years for the Wall Street Journal as a feature writer and bureau chief.
-He is now a regular contributor to the New York Times, the New York Review of Books, the New Yorker, and National Geographic.
+Ian Johnson worked for twelve years for the Wall Street Journal as a feature writer and bureau chief.
+He was a regular contributor to the New York Times, the New York Review of Books, the New Yorker, and National Geographic.
 In 2020 he was forced to leave China and now is based in Singapore.